elcontraption/illustrator-point-exporter/README.md

 # Illlustrator: point coordinate exporter
-JSON exporter for Adobe Illustrator: get point coordinates from paths by layer.
+Export point coordinates as JSON from Adobe Illustrator.

 As of now this only works with polygons.